 Project and Filter Pushdown

-The previous article discussed the Query Optimization Process of Klustron, and this article will demonstrate the pushdown of Project and Filter operations.
+The previous article discussed KlustronDB's query optimization process (Query Optimization Process), and this article demonstrates the pushdown of Project and Filter.

 1.1 Test Environment

-This test demonstrates the pushdown of project and filter operations.
+This test demonstrates the pushdown of projection and filter operations.

-The database cluster in the test environment consists of four data nodes (DN) configured as two shards (shard1 and shard2), with each shard node composed of a master node and a slave node (shard1 has two nodes in data replication relationship, and shard2 also has two nodes in data replication relationship, with different sharded data tables stored in shard1 and shard2).
+The database cluster in the test environment has a total of four data nodes (DN), configured as two shards (shard1 and shard2).
+Each shard node consists of a primary node and a secondary node (the two nodes of shard1 have a data replication relationship, the two nodes of shard2 also have a data replication relationship, and shard1 and shard2 store different partitioned data of the data tables).
 As shown in the figure below:

-The node information of the cluster environment can be displayed by the following statement:
+You can display the node information of the cluster environment using the following statement

 select t1.name, t2.shard_id, t2.hostaddr, t2.port,